TheMrityunjayPathak/CarPricePrediction/README.md

 - After that I merged the dummies DataFrame and the orignal DataFrame.

-- Finally I dropped the categorical columns from the dataset.
+- And finally I dropped the categorical columns from the dataset.

 **Outlier Removal**

 - First I used df.describe() method to get a summary of all numerical columns.

-- Then I noticed that in kms_driven column, 75% of cars has travelled 85000 kms and the maximum value in kms_driven is 11 Lakh kms which is an outlier.
+- Then I noticed in kms driven column,

+- 75% of cars travelled 85000 kms and the maximum value in kms driven is 11 Lakh kms which is an outlier.

-- And similarly, In price column, 75% of cars has price of 7 Lakh and the maximum car price is 26 Lakh which is an outlier.
+- And in price column, 75% of cars has price of 7 Lakh and the maximum price is 26 Lakh which is an outlier.

 **Model Building**